SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 * [Appendix I: The giant table of clock division via CCL](Tricks_and_Tips.md#appendix-I-the-giant-table-of-clock-division-via-ccl)
   * [An alternate approach to generating clock signals](Tricks_and_Tips.md#an-alternate-approach-to-generating-clock-signals)
 ## Reordering inputs
+**MOST OF THIS DISCUSSION (reordering) NEGLECTS THE MSB AND LSB, as the reordering behavior only effects the non-extremal values.**

-**THIS SECTION IGNORES THE MSB AND LSB OF THE TRUTH TABLE** There are four trivial variations on each of these with different behavior when all inputs are the same.
+There are four variations on each of these with different behavior when all inputs are the same, as the behavior with all 1's or all 0's is independent of what order they are in.
 These are not relevant to reordering.
 Reordering is confusing enough as is (and it really shouldn't be, but our brains aren't wired well for this I don't think)

+To get identical behavior:

 TRUTH = 0bHGFEDCBA when IN0 is α, IN1 is β and IN2 is γ

-To get identical behavior:

-TRUTH = 0bHDFBGCEA when IN0 is γ, IN1 is β and IN2 is α - D and G, B and E swap TRUTH = 0bHFGEDBCA when IN0 is α, IN1 is γ and IN2 is β - G and F, B and C swap TRUTH = 0bHGDCFEBA when IN0 is γ, IN1 is α and IN2 is β - F and D, E and C swap TRUTH = 0bHFDBGECA when IN0 is β, IN1 is γ and IN2 is α - F->G->D->F rotate, and B->E->C->B rotate.
+TRUTH = 0bHDFBGCEA when IN0 is γ, IN1 is β and IN2 is α - D and G, B and E swap TRUTH = 0bHFGEDBCA when IN0 is α, IN1 is γ and IN2 is β - G and F, B and C swap TRUTH = 0bHGDCFEBA when IN0 is γ, IN1 is α and IN2 is β - F and D, E and C swap TRUTH = 0bHDGCFBEA when IN0 is β, IN1 is α and IN2 is γ - F->D->G->F rotate, and B->C->E->B rotate.
-TRUTH = 0bHDGCFBEA when IN0 is β, IN1 is α and IN2 is γ - F->D->G->F rotate, and B->C->E->B rotate.
+TRUTH = 0bHFDBGECA when IN0 is β, IN1 is γ and IN2 is α - F->G->D->F rotate, and B->E->C->B rotate.

 the highest and lowest bits do not change when reordering the inputs.